Raphael-Gazzotti/openMINDS_stimulation/README.md

 ## How to cite

-For specifically referencing the openMINDS_core metadata model, please use the following RRID Portal record:
+For specifically referencing the openMINDS_stimulation metadata model, please use the following RRID Portal record:
 ```
 openMINDS stimulation metadata model (RRID:SCR_026253)
 ```